THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 While in New Zealand we purchased an unlocked mobile wi-fi router.
 We can take any SIM card and broadcast a signal throughout the boat.
 We also purchased cheap booster antenna to get a stronger signal.

 This SIM card adapter has been handy to have so that we can use the same SIM card in either our router or our cell phones.
 It converts from a nano (for the iPhones) to a micro or standard SIM (for the router).
 Also, we purchased a SIM card cutter, which we have used when nano SIMs aren’t readily available (like Tonga).
-It fits into our cell phones a lot better then when the store employee takes a pair of scissors to the SIM card…
+It fits into our cell phones a lot better than when the store employee takes a pair of scissors to the SIM card…